CIBC-Internal/python/Doc/library/shelve.rst

    database file is opened for reading and writing.
 The optional *flag* parameter has the same interpretation as the *flag* parameter of :func:`dbm.open`.

-   By default, version 3 pickles are used to serialize values.
+   By default, pickles created with :data:`pickle.DEFAULT_PROTOCOL` are used to serialize values.
 The version of the pickle protocol can be specified with the *protocol* parameter.

    Because of Python semantics, a shelf cannot know when a mutable persistent-dictionary entry is modified.
 By default modified objects are written *only* when assigned to the shelf (see :ref:`shelve-example`).
-If the optional *writeback* parameter is set to *True*, all entries accessed are also cached in memory, and written back on :meth:`~Shelf.sync` and :meth:`~Shelf.close`; this can make it handier to mutate mutable entries in the persistent dictionary, but, if many entries are accessed, it can consume
+If the optional *writeback* parameter is set to ``True``, all entries accessed are also cached in memory, and written back on :meth:`~Shelf.sync` and :meth:`~Shelf.close`; this can make it handier to mutate mutable entries in the persistent dictionary, but, if many entries are accessed, it can consume